Used Car: 2009 Chevrolet Aveo Review

-The 2009 Chevrolet Aveo has good fuel economy and respectable cargo space, but most 2009 small cars trump it with better performance, more standard interior features and much better reliability and safety scores.
+The 2009 Chevrolet Aveo has good fuel economy and respectable cargo space, but most 2009 small cars trump it with better performance, more standard interior features and much better safety scores.

 The 2009 Chevrolet Aveo is far from fancy, but with good fuel economy and enough power from its engine for getting around town, reviewers said the Aveo is decent basic transportation and nothing more.
-The 2009 Chevrolet Aveo has poor safety and reliability ratings which are among the worst in the class.
+The 2009 Chevrolet Aveo has poor safety ratings.

 The Aveo comes as a sedan or a hatchback (Aveo5).
 Both models have a lot of cargo space for their sizes, but if you need the most room, choose the hatchback.
 Test drivers said that the front seats offer plenty of headroom, but legroom is more cramped.
 The second row has pretty good space for the class, but in the sedan, some passengers may want more headroom.